No, no, not the Super Bowl.

 So when my coworker offered up the meat yesterday, I was tempted, but hesitant.
 People talk about how good venison is and also how lean it is, but one does not forget in a hurry having a giant scary IV being shoved into one's arm (have I mentioned I'm not particularly terrific with medical stuff?).
 But he gave me a recipe for venison burgers that I was sure my B could manage to cook properly so that his wife-to-be did not end up in the hospital.

 And so I accepted the venison.
 And it was gooooooood.
 First of all, his burger recipe was great on its own.
 In fact, it's going to be my new go-to for beef burgers, also.
 But the venison just added a little something extra.
 I really liked the mild game-y flavor, and the 57 Sauce was just perfection with it.

-Plus, this is about as "farm to table" as we're going to get when it comes to meat.
-We didn't KNOW the deer personally (I don't tend to be on speaking terms with the animal kingdom, except for my Luna-bug), but we know the guy who shot it, and he's a legit hunter/fisher.
-No funny additives going into this meat.
+Plus, this is about as "farm to table" as we're going to get, at least when it comes to meat.
+We didn't KNOW the deer personally (I don't tend to be on speaking terms with members of the animal kingdom, except for my Luna-bug), but we know the guy who shot it, and he's a legit hunter/fisher.
+No funny additives going into this stuff.

 We served it with oven-baked fries and sauteed broccoli.
 Honestly, though, the sides were kind of "meh" compared to the burger, and that's saying something.
 Usually I choke down a little of the meat and simply eat the side dishes, so that should tell you something.